 2. Detox clinics.
 Drug detox clinics have the capacity to assist in the case of intoxication, detoxication, or overdose.
 These clinics process hundreds or thousands of visits per year through their emergency departments.
 Staff supervise the medical removal of prescription drugs from the system, at the same time providing pharmacological and psycho-emotional support.
 Medical interventions and medications are provided when needed, ensuring the safe removal of prescription drugs from the body.
 Tapering protocols are also used in the medical detox from Rx drugs.

 3.Physicians.
 A physician can help you identify and diagnose prescription drug addiction.
 Physicians are informed about patient’s medications, health history, and can easily track the refill dates.
 Furthermore, physicians can assess your case using a brief intervention and then refer you to local resources according to your needs.

+4. Psychiatrists.
 Psychiatrists can be another good place to receive solid advice for prescription drug addiction.
 Some psychiatrists specialize in drug addiction and can easily unveil addictive behavior, even at the earliest stages.
 Furthermore, psychiatrists can help explore possible co-occurring disorders and/or prescribe medications, when necessary.

-6. Social workers.
+7. Social workers.
 Licensed clinical social workers often have a different perspective when addressing addiction.
 Social workers can assist you in the selection of a financially suitable treatment center and refer you to state programs to support yourself or family members during and after treatment.

 Still have questions about the treatment of prescription drug addiction?
 Please feel free to post your question(s) in the comments section below.
 We try to respond to all legitimate concerns with a personal and prompt answer.